Melapress/wp-security-audit-log/readme.txt

 9. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.5.0 (2016-07-13) =

+Read the [WP Security Audit Log 2.5.0 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/log-wordpress-comments-activity-2-5) for a detailed overview of what is new.

+* **New Features**
+	* Plugin now keeps a record in the audit trail of changes in WordPress comments.
+Refer to the list of alerts for WordPress comments for the complete list.
+	* Audit log alerts for 404 (page not found) requests.
+	* Audit log alerts for pages / posts / custom post types automatically created by plugins.
+	* Added wildcard (*) support for when excluding Custom Fields.
+	* New setting to customize From email address and display name (The [Reports](https://www.wpsecurityauditlog.com/extensions/compliance-reports-add-on-for-wordpress/), [Email Alerts](https://www.wpsecurityauditlog.com/extensions/wordpress-email-notifications-add-on/) and [Users Sessions Management](https://www.wpsecurityauditlog.com/extensions/user-sessions-management-wp-security-audit-log/) add-ons have been updated to use the configured email address).

+* **New WordPress Audit Trail Alert for Changes in Comments**
+	* 2090: User approved a comment
+	* 2091: User unapproved a comment
+	* 2092: User replied to a comment
+	* 2093: User edited a comment
+	* 2094: User marked a comment as Spam
+	* 2095: User marked a comment as not Spam
+	* 2096: User moved a comment to trash
+	* 2097: User moved a comment out from the trash
+	* 2098: User permanently deleted a comment
+	* 2099: Website visitor / User posted a comment (disabled by default.
+Enable it from the Enable/Disable Alerts node in the plugin menu)

+* **New WordPress Audit Trail Alerts for Plugins Activity**
+	* 5019: Plugin automatically created a post
+	* 5020: Plugin automatically created a page
+	* 5021: Plugin automatically created a custom post type
+	* 5025: Plugin automatically deleted a post
+	* 5026: Plugin automatically deleted a page
+	* 5027: Plugin automatically deleted a custom post type

+* **Other New WordPress Audit Trail Alerts**
+	* 5031: User updated a theme
+	* 2089: User moved an object as a sub-object in a menu
+	* 6007: User / website visitor requested a non-existing page (404 ERROR)

+* **Improvements**
+	* Standardized all alerts messages / Improved the text of all of them.
+Each post / page / custom post type alert has a linkt to the Editor now

 = 2.4.4 (2016-06-27) =